SAP-samples/ui5-typescript-walkthrough/steps/33/README.md

 ### webapp/i18n/i18n.properties

-For our new product rating custom control we will need some additional text resources: Firstly, we will need some labels for the custom control, interacting with the user.
+For our new product rating custom control we will need some additional text resources: Firstly, we'll need some labels for the custom control, interacting with the user.
 Then, we want to display a confirmation message on the detail page once a user provided its rating.

 ```ini
 …